real-jame/realjame-old/src/blog/_posts/2023-03-17-general-update.md

 </video>
 <small>[Source: @memesbreakcore on Twitter (headphones warning)](https://twitter.com/memesbreakcore/status/1551349027643482113)</small>

-;)
+Stay tuned for more info about this project and others we're working on!

 ## One more thing

-I got a CRT monitor a few days ago.
+I got a CRT monitor a week ago.

 `IMAGE HERE TODO`